 - Is the visitor from a sanctioned country?

 - Is the visitor or their associated organization listed on a government denied or blocked parties list?

-A “deemed export” is the transfer of controlled material to a foreign national within the United States.
-Exposing a non-U.S. Person to controlled materials is considered the same as exporting directly to that person’s home country.
-Thus, it is important to consider what the visitor will be exposed to while on campus.
-Even inadvertent conversation or viewing of controlled materials may be an export that requires an authorized license from the U.S. government.
+Exposing a non-U.S. person to controlled materials is considered the same as exporting directly to that person’s home country; thus, it is important to consider what research or technologies the visitor will have access to while on campus.
+Even inadvertent conversations or viewing of controlled materials may constitute an export that requires an authorized license from the U.S. Government.
 Some examples of controlled items are here.

 - North Korea

-Always perform a Restricted Parties Screening (RPS) on the visitor(s) and their associated entity to ensure they are not listed on government maintained denied or block party lists.
+Always perform a Restricted Parties Screening (RPS) on the visitor(s) and their associated entity to ensure they are not listed on the US Government's denied or blocked party lists.
 Complete complete a Restricted Parties Screening Request, or use the search tool at export.gov.

-- Advise, in advance, all areas and individuals affected by this visitor to ensure information, items, area, etc. are secured appropriately.
-Just because you do not have controlled material does not mean your neighbor does not have any.
+- Give advanced notice to all areas and individuals affected by the visitor to ensure necessary security measures.
+Just because you do not have controlled material does not mean your neighbor does not.

-- Limit access, both physical and information systems, to only that which is needed to full-fill their purpose.
+- Limit access, both physical and information systems, to only that which is needed to fulfill the visitor's purpose.